Sports & Fitness

 Not only is the structure, built by Hyundai Engineering & Construction, a specialised one that sees 55m long, 150-tonne heavy mega trusses, it’s also designed to ultra high-spec precision.

 Take, for example, their adherence to FIFA Pro Star and FIFA Competition Level standards, or the FIFA-standard 2,000 lux illuminance in the soccer stadium.
-FYI, this is equivalent to 40% strength of a full midday sun, so that’s how bright the Punggol RSC field will be, regardless of time of day or weather conditions.
+This is multiple times brighter than a typical soccer match in a stadium, which is around 500 lux.

 With 20 badminton courts, it’s no wonder that attention has also been paid to the air-conditioning and ventilation systems too – temperature, humidity, and even the slightest draft from AC units can have a significant impact on the game.

-The Punggol Regional Sports Centre is slated to open in 2026
+The Punggol Regional Sports Centre is slated to open in end 2026

 With the Punggol Digital District, self-driving shuttles, and now this impressive sports hub, it seems like the rising star that is Punggol still has a long way to continue booming.
 We’ll definitely update this article with more information as the Punggol RSC is completed, so stay tuned.